jaysoffian/eap_proxy/README.md

   -h, --help            show this help message and exit

 checking whether WAN is up:
-  --ping-gateway        normally the WAN is considered up if IF_WAN.0 has an
+  --ping-gateway        normally the WAN is considered up if the IF_WAN VLAN
-                        IP address; this option additionally requires that there is a default route gateway that responds to a ping
+                        has an address; this option additionally requires that there is a default route gateway that responds to a ping